I: Background and Purpose

 Use of a neuromuscular blocking agent.

-Veterinary Verification and Consultation (VVC), or administrative approval (AA),
+Review (DMR), Veterinary Verification and Consultation (VVC), or administrative

-depending on the nature of the proposed revision.
-All review procedures are
+approval (AA), depending on the nature of the proposed revision.
+All review

-member may participate in the IACUC review or approval of an activity in which
+No member may participate in the IACUC review or approval of an

-that member has a conflicting interest (e.g., is personally involved in the
+a conflicting interest (e.g., is personally involved in the activity) except to

-A majority vote of the quorum present at a convened meeting is required to conduct
+vote of the quorum present at a convened meeting is required to conduct AUP

-AUP reviews and IACUC business.
-No proposed changes may be implemented until
+reviews and IACUC business.
+No proposed changes may be implemented until the

 IV: Submission and Pre-review